Zarbuz/FileToVox/README.md

 ## Options

 ```
 -h,        --help                     show this message and exit
 -v,        --verbose                  enable the verbose mode
 -w,        --way=VALUE                the way of schematic (0 or 1), default value is 0
 -iminy,    --ignore-min-y=VALUE   ignore blocks below the specified layer
 -imaxy,    --ignore-max-y=VALUE   ignore blocks above the specified layer
 -e,        --excavate                 delete all blocks which doesn't have at lease one face connected with air
 -s,        --scale=VALUE              increase the scale of each block
 -hm        --heightmap=VALUE          create voxels terrain from heightmap with the specified height
+-c,        --color                enable color when generating heightmap
  ```

 # Examples